 Foreign investors wanting to establish smaller businesses can register as sole proprietors with the Companies Registration Office in Ireland or can find a partner and create a partnership.
 Investors interested in the procedure of company registration in Ireland may set up one of the following Irish partnerships: the general partnership or the limited partnership.

 Both types of partnerships are incorporated by signing a deed of partnership.
 The Companies Act also allows the formation of a limited liabilitypartnership, which consists of the structure of apartnership but with the benefits of Irish corporate entities; our team of specialists in Irish company formation can offer an extensive presentation concerning this business entity.
+In case youwant to open a company in Estonia, we can put you contact with our partners - CompanyIncorporationEstonia.com.

 What is the difference between an Irish subsidiary and an Irish branch?